ankurdongre/Studen_Management_System-SpringBoot/README.md

 # Student_Management_System-SpringBoot
-This project is for managing the data of the student as well as teacher.
+This project is for managing the data of the student.
 This project require some application/software to run it.
 The application necessary to install are as follows:-
 a.
 IntelliJ Idea,